 There will be busking, readings, discussions, and events for children, plus a concert by the young students at The Third Street Music School Settlement.
 There’s also a full program of walks and talks, among them:

-- Bill Groom, production designer for the Amazon series The Marvelous Mrs Maisel, will lead a walking tour of the Village, noting places in the neighborhood shown in the series
+- Bill Groom, production designer for the Amazon series The Marvelous Mrs Maisel, will give an illustrated talk about the neighborhood featured in the series.

 - Bill Goldstein, who is writing a biography of playwright and AIDS activist Larry Kramer, will talk about work on that book at the NYC AIDS Memorial